 L.A.'s Famous '(500) Days of Summer' Bench Closed in Budget Cuts

-The iconic downtown location, known as Angel's Knoll, was a popular tourist spot for fans of the film -- says director, Marc Webb, "I'll miss my bench."
+The iconic downtown L.A. location, known as Angel's Knoll, was a popular tourist spot for fans of the film -- says director, Marc Webb, "I'll miss my bench."

 This story first appeared in the Sept.
 6 issue of The Hollywood Reporter magazine.